 Imagine if everyone (including residents) neutralized their footprint on these shores, consciously counteracting potential damage with daily action.

 Imagine if everyone refused straws and non-recyclable packaging in restaurants.

 Imagine if everyone disposed of their trash responsibly.

 Imagine if everyone left every beach, cenote and jungle area cleaner than they found it, every time.

-Imagine if everyone used bicycles or walked when travelling short distances.
+Imagine if everyone used bicycles or walked when traveling short distances.